jcgloria/fileencrypt/README.md

 ```
 The steps to create these credentials can be found [here](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-appendix-sign-up.html).
 An AWS account is required to create these credentials.
 The region can be any of the [AWS regions](https://docs.aws.amazon.com/general/latest/gr/rande.html).
 Example: `eu-west-2` (London).

 The user associated to the AWS credentials can have administrator access for simplicity.
-If specific permissions want to be applied then the user should have a policy following actions:
+If specific permissions want to be applied then the user should have a policy with the following actions:

 - s3:PutObject
 - s3:GetObject